Jack Skellington: In The Nightmare Before Christmas

-Jack Skellington is the patron spirit of Halloween, portrayed as being on par with Santa Claus and the Easter Bunny within his own holiday.
+Jack Skellington is the undead patron spirit of Halloween, portrayed as being on par with Santa Claus and the Easter Bunny within his own holiday.
 As a living skeleton, he is supernatural and can remove parts of his body without harm, as is often demonstrated for comic relief.
 He is the most important of many Halloween spirits, with the implication that their job is to scare people in the real world on Halloween night.

 Jack, as the "Pumpkin King" and master of ceremonies, is in charge of Halloween Town's Halloween celebration.
 He is loved, respected, and even idolized by the other residents for his role, but he has grown weary of celebrating the same holiday endlessly and is depressed about it.
 The only one who understands Jack's feelings is a lonely ragdoll named Sally.
 She overhears his singing monologue and feels she can relate to his situation.

 One morning after the usual annual celebration, Jack enters a forest containing portals to other worlds themed around holidays.
 He discovers Christmas Town and decides that this new experience is what his life was missing.
 He makes preparations for his own Christmas celebration in Halloween Town and wants to impersonate Santa Claus in the real world.
 While his intentions are not malicious, Jack does not understand the true spirit of Christmas.
-Halloween Town plans to give the holidays a macabre makeover.
+Halloween Town plans to give the holiday a macabre makeover.
 Sally reveals to Jack a bad premonition, but Jack's basic nature is impulsiveness.
 He does not seem to register contradictory information.
 By the end of the film, he notices Sally and her determination to help him.
 He proves that love can be a part of his nature by calling Sally his "Dearest Friend", telling Sally that they were meant to be together, embracing his future with her and embracing her.

 Jack follows the formula of a tragic hero because he begins the story at a lofty position.
 In spite of all his fame and talent, he yearns for another side of life.
 While a desire for completeness is not a flaw, his impulsiveness proves to be.
 He tends to be enthusiastic and inclusive, and his charisma is enough to sway every member of Halloween Town except Sally.
 His selfish decisions lead to the near destruction of Christmas and himself.
 The strength of Jack's character is demonstrated by his will to correct his own mistakes.

-The official film soundtrack CD contains an epilogue not in the film, stating that "many years later" Santa returned to Halloween Town to visit Jack, where he discovered that Jack had "four or five skeleton children at hand" who play together in a xylophone band.
+The official film soundtrack CD contains an epilogue not in the film, stating that "many years later", Santa returned to Halloween Town to visit Jack, where he discovered that Jack had "four or five skeleton children at hand" who play together in a xylophone band.